Switch 2 Technical Review – Shocking frame rates exposed!

 The Apple/Nintendo rumor mill has existed for a few years now, usually popping up quarterly or biannually with either a rumor about the two companies, or simple posturing about them.
 This leads to armies of geeks believing a merger is imminent, even though there is no proof or even any grumblings from either company about it.
 People simply look at how similar the two companies are, and somehow put two and two together (even if there is nothing to put together).

 But maybe we are getting smarter about this inane trend.
 This time around, Forbes looks at how the iPhone might kill the Nintendo DS.
 The article cites the iPhone’s touch screen and accelerometer abilities as combining the features of the Wii and the DS.
-It also claims that the ability to quickly and easily download software wirelessly will make gaming simple and painless. → Read the rest
+It also claims that the ability to quickly and easily download software wirelessly will make gaming simple and painless. → The Lord of the Rings: The Fellowship of the Read

 The promise of motion control